-Students study four topics (standards) that count for 20 credits towards Level 2 NCEA.
+Students will prepare for four standards that count for 20 credits towards Level 2 NCEA.

-Students study four topics (standards) that count for 22 credits towards Level 3 NCEA.
+Students will prepare for four standards that count for 22 credits towards Level 3 NCEA.